 Right Tools & Equipment

-When you consider the above, there is a lot of ground to cover when proofing even a 1 bed flat.
-Success is mostly only achieved when all current and potential entry points are located and correctly sealed.
-To minimise human error and oversight, our approach is process driven and consistently achieved via a 72 point check sheet.
+When you consider all of the above is required for effective mouse control, there is a lot of ground to cover when mouse-proofing even a 1 bed flat.
+Success is mostly only achieved when all current and potential mouse entry points are located and correctly sealed.
+To minimise human error and oversight, our approach to mice control is process driven and consistently achieved via a 72 point check sheet.

-The more mice proofing you do, the better you become.
-You have to have an understanding of mice behaviour and what they are capable of (which can be learnt) but it’s the experience which really leads to good results.
-Builders aren’t pest controllers and therefore lack this – you’ll find they overlook entry points and/or inadequately seal them because it’s not their expertise.
-Our operatives proof all day every day and are trained pest controllers as well leading to a much, much higher success rate.
+The more mice proofing you do, the better you become at controlling mice infestations.
+You have to have an understanding of mice behaviour and what they are capable of (which can be learnt) but it’s the mouse control experience which really leads to good results.
+Builders aren’t pest controllers and therefore lack this.
+You’ll find they overlook mouse entry points and/or inadequately seal them because it’s not their expertise.
+Our operatives mice proof all day, every day and are trained pest controllers as well, which leads to a much, much higher mouse control success rate.